What is endometriosis: causes to recognise

 -

-Intestinal system : Many patients develop irritable bowel syndrome, constipation or diarrhea, persistent bloating, and sometimes subblockages.
+Intestinal system: many patients develop irritable bowel, constipation or diarrhoea, persistent bloating, and sometimes sub-occlusions.

 -

-Musculoskeletal system : Adhesions form that alter posture and cause pelvic or lumbar muscle pain.
+Musculoskeletal system: adhesions form, altering posture and causing pelvic or lumbar muscle pain.

 -

-Neuroendocrine system : Chronic stress associated with illness can affect hormone production, mood, and sleep quality.
+Neuroendocrine system: chronic stress associated with the disease can influence hormone production, mood, and sleep quality.

-Those suffering from endometriosis often experience disabling pain that extends beyond menstruation.
+Those suffering from endometriosis often experience a debilitating pain condition that extends beyond the menstrual period.
 Pelvic pain can become continuous and involve:

 -